oaalto/tools-programmer-homework/README.md

 e7 48 20 20 21 70 21
 ````

-the following output (or similar) should be produced:
+The following output (or similar) should be produced:

 ````
 0x00000000 48e7 2020   MOVEM.L D5,A5,-(A7)